eLearning: Revolutionizing Education In The Digital Age

 2. History of eLearning:

-The concept of eLearning can be traced back to the early 1960s when the first computer-based training systems emerged.
-However, it was in the 1990s and 2000s when eLearning gained significant momentum due to the rapid development of the internet and digital technologies.
+However, eLearning gained significant momentum in the 1990s and 2000s due to the rapid development of the Internet and digital technologies.

 The advent of Learning Management Systems (LMS) allowed educational institutions and businesses to deliver courses online, track progress, and manage learning content effectively.